Frequently Asked Questions

 Is O-Wool certified organic?

-The O-Wash line of yarns are certified 'organic' by the Global Organic Textile Standard as of 9/11/17!
-This includes O-Wash Chunky, O-Wash Fingering, O-Wash Sport, and O-Wash Worsted.
-Continue reading below to learn more about what being GOTS certified means.
+The O-Wash line of yarns were certified 'organic' by the Global Organic Textile Standard as of 9/11/17!
+This included O-Wash Chunky, O-Wash Fingering, O-Wash Sport, and O-Wash Worsted.

 What is certified organic wool?

 The USDA National Organic Program certifies livestock, and the Global Organic Textile Standard (GOTS) certifies wool and the subsequent textiles produced from it.
 The feed and forage of the sheep must be certified organic.
 The land they graze on (which undergoes a 3 year transition process) and any supplemental feed they consume must be certified.
 Use of synthetic hormones and genetic engineering is prohibited.
 Internal, external and pasture synthetic pesticides are prohibited.
 Sheep cannot be dipped in insecticides to control external parasites such as ticks and lice, and organic livestock producers are required to ensure they do not exceed the natural carrying capacity of the land on which their animals graze.
 Organic is priced higher as more labor is required to manage problems that chemicals can quickly manage in conventional farming.
 In addition to the important environmental regulations, there are also regulations regarding animal welfare and working conditions for farmers and textile mill workers.
 This is a very simplified summary of the detailed requirements involved in certification - please read the USDA NOP and GOTS websites for more information, or contact me and I will point you in the right direction.